Johnsons Developers & Negative Treatments

 A 'Chromium Intensifier' has been introduced, 100cc for 3/- (15p).
 The 1962 Year Book also mentions the Ferraniacolor (slide) Processing Outfit, sold in 2 Parts, each 5/6d (27.5p, the same price since its introduction in 1956), plus many 'Developing Agents and Special Chemicals for Colour Processing'.

 For spring 1968, a new label design was created for Johnson Chemicals.
 To avoid any possible confusion in the darkroom all the fixing preparations were given a BLUE background label.
 Under a darkroom lamp this colour appeared very dark.
 General purpose developers (film & print) retained the familiar ORANGE label, appearing quite light under an orange darkroom (printing paper) safe lamp.
-Develeopers for negative materials only (like Unitol) received a RED background colour label.
+Developers for negative materials only (like Unitol) received a RED background colour label.
 Other darkroom products, like glazing solutions, dri-mount, film cement etc, which have nothing to do with developing and fixing, received GREEN labels.

 The chemical range at this time comprised (film developers) Definol, Solufin, Unitol, Universol, Fine Grain and (print developers) Soluprint, Universol, Contrast, Con-Sol, Bromide, '468' and M-Q (in powder form).

-Fixers compriosed of Fix-Sol and Redifix Rapid Hardener (both in concentarte form) plus Fixadon and Acid-Hypo (both in powder form).
 Speed Wash was a product that allowed films (5mins) and (fibre based) prints (10mins) to be washed in a fraction of the normal time.

 At this time, spring 1968, Johnsons were also agents for the Paterson range of photographic equipment and chemistry.
 Johnsons were advertising the Paterson chemical range, consisting of Acutol (high acutance with for 5-200ASA monochrome films), Acutol S (as Acutol but suitable for all film speeds), FX-18 (an M-Q type developer using Phenidone, hence a P-Q developer), Acuspeed FX-20 (a film speed enhancing developer) and Acuprint FX-17 (a high development latitude print developer).